VisTrails/VisTrails/doc/usersguide/controlflow.rst

 Lets do a more advanced example from the bioinformatics domain.
 This workflow will take a string as the input.
-If this string is a structure identifier, a REST service from the European Bioinformatics Institute - EBI (http://www.ebi.ac.uk/) is used to put the structure into PDB format (a standard representation for macromolecular structure) and the ``VTK`` package is used to show the protein in the |vistrails| Spreadsheet.
+If this string is a structure identifier, a REST web service from the European Bioinformatics Institute - EBI (http://www.ebi.ac.uk/) is used to put the structure into PDB format (a standard representation for macromolecular structure) and the ``VTK`` package is used to show the protein in the |vistrails| Spreadsheet.
 Otherwise, the input is assumed to be invalid and a